andrelucas/dataplane-standalone-poc/README.md

 $ make poc-connect

 # This will create a SCSI device on the local host system.
-Get its SCSI
-# device ID, e.g. `/dev/sda'.

 $ dmesg | tail -30
 ```